 - Commit to environmentally sustainable procurement. - Investigate the use of recycled materials in Council projects. - Support community groups to undertake projects to benefit our local environment and reduce the impacts of climate change through the Community Grants program.

 Council's Responsibilities

 Council recognises:

-The application of the triple bottom line, accounting to deliver environmental, social and economic benefits.
+- The application of the triple bottom line, accounting to deliver environmental, social and economic benefits. - The importance of good governance.